 The Science Fiction category is intended to provide a means of sharing fictional science.
 Good science fiction defines or declares alternative physical rules or thought processes for the environment, and then is consistent to those rules throughout the story.

 Additionally, good science fiction has a good story!

-The Environmental Innovation category is intended to provide a means of sharing environmentally innovative ideas.
+The Environmental or Agricultural Innovation category is intended to provide a means of sharing environmentally and/or agriculturally innovative ideas.

 These ideas may be new products, procedures, inventions, promotional projects, etc.

 The Reverse Engineering Category is intended to provide a means of discovery of engineering concepts and methods

 The participant must take something apart and learn how it works, then explain it!

-Robotics teaches practical engineering, technology, and math concepts.
+Robotics and Computer Science development teach practical engineering, technology, and math concepts.

 Scientific Inquiry is the basic experimentation category.

 The items pertaining to this category cover Scientific Methodology, Research, Hypothesis, Experiment Design, Data Collection and Analysis.

 If you would like to see the rubric form used by the judges for STEM Expo they are attached to each category, or you can download them all at once here.

 Also, there are some notes in this section on what the rubrics mean.